anthealigeog/anthealigeog.github.io/resume.md

 stakeholders
 - Utilize **Agile workflow** to maximize team productivity

-**Information Technology Interrn** (Jun-Aug 2021)
+**Information Technology Intern** (Jun-Aug 2021)

-- Created a quiz micro-site that recommends various beauty products based on personality types using HTML, JavaScript, and CSS (antheali89.github.io)
+- Created a quiz [micro-site](antheali89.github.io) that recommends various beauty products based on personality types using HTML, JavaScript, and CSS
 - Spearheaded intern group side project where I created a survey to assess the need for modern workplace adjustments, such as remote working, asynchronous meetings, etc., and presented findings and proposed solutions to ELC’s entire IT department